cjavad/node-db/README.md

-# the programs not works but is still highly unstable so so not use, there exist a bug that prevents you from adding to a tree that never had more than one sub element, to "fix" this issue you must recreate the tree with multiple elements then you can use it freely.

 ## node-db
-A nosql database written in node (Using a fork of [node-json-db](https://github.com/Belphemur/node-json-db/blob/master/LICENSE)) using unix-like paths which aims to create a simple to use fast and secure database.
+A nosql database written in node (Using a fork of [node-json-db](https://github.com/Belphemur/node-json-db/blob/master/LICENSE)) using unix-like paths which aims to create a simple to use, flexible and secure database.

+# Due to a rework of how the database works, only the python 3 library works currently.
+I am working to fix this issue (the login command issued on start) currently so you again can use this in multiple languages.

 example in python:
 ```python